North Dakota: Germans from Russia

-Ethnic Germans who had settled in Russia for several generations since the reign of Catherine the Great grew dissatisfied in the nineteenth century because of economic problems and because of the revocation of religious freedoms for Mennonites and Hutterites, in particular the revocation of exemption from military service in 1871.
+Some months after she had become empress of the Russian Empire in 1762, Catherine the Great invited Ethnic Germans to migrate to Russia.
+Many came, settled for several generations and became Russia Germans.
+They grew dissatisfied in the nineteenth century because of economic problems and because of the revocation of religious freedoms for Mennonites and Hutterites, in particular after in 1871, the exemption from military service in the Imperial Russian Army was revocated.
 Most Mennonites and Hutterites migrated to America in the late 1870s.

 By 1900, about 100,000 had immigrated to the U.S., settling primarily in North Dakota, South Dakota, Kansas, and Nebraska.
 The south-central part of North Dakota became known as "the German-Russian triangle".
 By 1910, about 60,000 ethnic Germans from Russia lived in Central North Dakota.
 These individuals were Lutherans, Mennonites, Hutterites and Roman Catholics who had kept most of their German customs of the time when their ancestors immigrated to Russia.
 They were committed to agriculture.
-Traditional iron cemetery grave markers are a famous art form practiced by ethnic Germans.
+Traditional iron cemetery grave markers were a famous art form practiced by ethnic Germans.

 Fine and performing arts

 North Dakota's major fine art museums and venues include the Chester Fritz Auditorium, Empire Arts Center, the Fargo Theatre, North Dakota Museum of Art, and the Plains Art Museum.
-The Bismarck-Mandan Symphony Orchestra, Fargo-Moorhead Symphony Orchestra, Greater Grand Forks Symphony Orchestra, Minot Symphony Orchestra and Great Plains Harmony Chorus are full-time professional and semi-professional musical ensembles who perform concerts and offer educational programs to the community.
+The Bismarck-Mandan Symphony Orchestra, Fargo-Moorhead Symphony Orchestra, Greater Grand Forks Symphony Orchestra, Minot Symphony Orchestra and Great Plains Harmony Chorus are full-time professional and semi-professional musical ensembles who perform concerts and offer educational programs to their communities.

 Entertainment

 North Dakotan musicians of many genres include blues guitarist Jonny Lang, country music singer Lynn Anderson, jazz and traditional pop singer and songwriter Peggy Lee, big band leader Lawrence Welk, and pop singer Bobby Vee.
-The state is also home to Indie rock June Panic (of Fargo, signed to Secretly Canadian).

-Hollywood and TV Star Angie Dickinson was born in Kulm and moved to Burbank, Ca as a ten year old.
+Hollywood and TV star Angie Dickinson was born in Kulm and moved to Burbank, California as a ten-year-old.
 Ed Schultz was known around the country as the host of progressive talk radio show, The Ed Schultz Show, and The Ed Show on MSNBC.
 Shadoe Stevens hosted American Top 40 from 1988 to 1995.
 Josh Duhamel is an Emmy Award-winning actor known for his roles in All My Children and Las Vegas.
 Nicole Linkletter and CariDee English were winning contestants of Cycles 5 and 7, respectively, of America's Next Top Model.
 Kellan Lutz has appeared in movies such as Stick It, Accepted, Prom Night, and Twilight.